alkammar/tectonic/README.md

 # tectonic
 A way to write use cases in code for Android (for now).
 It is a tool to implement requirements (abstract and concrete) by providing a way to write down the use case elements in code and executing that code.
-A way to close some gap between business requirements and implementation.
+A way to directly bind business requirements and implementation.
 And as a result the code takes a good step becoming a business documentation.

 ## Problems That I Have Been Facing
-While designing and implementing software/application/component in recent times I always end up with the same project ingredients.
+While designing and implementing software/application/component in recent times (8 years) I always end up with the same project ingredients.
-- Agile
-- User stories and wireframes
-- Tight delivery dates

-Although not all are bad in nature, I was facing some difficulties having them individually and of corse combined.

 #### Agile
 This has become the trend method to delivering software for quiet some time now.